bexcoding/minesweeper/README.md

 - change main layout to grid
 - created display area
 - finish grid layout
+- added basic timer

 # Obstacles

 - how to get content to act like button but show info when clicked
 - how to get button to pass id when clicked so it can be disabled
+- how to get timer to space correctly and stop when wanted. also timer runs multiple times